Dodgeball: A True Underdog Story: Plot

 Despite early setbacks, the team advances to the final round against Globo Gym.
 The night before the match, a falling sign in the casino kills Patches.
 Returning to his room, Peter encounters an uninvited Goodman, who greedily offers him $100,000 for the deed to Average Joe's, claiming that Peter will inevitably cause its closure.

 Demoralized and anxious that the team will lose without Patches' motivation, Peter chastises Steve for his pirate behavior upon returning to the group, causing Steve's departure.
 On the day of the final, Justin assists his classmate and love interest Amber in a cheerleading competition after his rival Derek gets severely injured, leaving Average Joe's short of players.

 A brief encounter with Lance Armstrong restores Peter's morale, but he and Justin return too late; Average Joe's has already forfeited.
 After Gordon discovers that a majority of the judges can overturn the forfeiture, a tie-breaking vote from Chuck Norris reinstates the team.

 After an intense game, Peter and Goodman engage in a sudden-death match.
 Inspired by Patches' spirit, Peter blindfolds himself, evades Goodman's throw, and strikes him in the face, winning the championship and the prize money.
 Goodman deflatingly reveals that Peter sold the gym to him the previous night, but Peter explains he used Goodman's $100,000 to bet on Average Joe's victory; with the odds against them at 50 to 1, he collects $5 million.
 Peter then announces his intention to invest in the controlling stake of the publicly traded Globo Gym, allowing him to own it and its subsidiaries, which now include Average Joe's, and fire Goodman.
 Steve returns, appearing more normal, but reverts to his pirate persona when Peter reveals their winnings as "buried treasure".
 Joyce, a friend of Kate's who flew from Guam to witness the final match, arrives and kisses her passionately, shocking Peter; Kate then reveals her bisexuality and kisses Peter similarly.

 During the credits, Peter advertises youth dodgeball classes at a newly renovated and popular Average Joe's.
-Meanwhile, Goodman, now morbidly obese, is seen watching a commercial on television, blaming Norris for his plight.
+Meanwhile, Goodman, now morbidly obese, is seen watching the commercial on television, blaming Norris for his plight.